• Skip to primary navigation

 System Level Startup Folder Location on Windows PC

-Follow the steps below to access the User Level Startup Folder in Windows 10.
+You can follow the steps below to access the User Level startup folder on a Windows 11/10 computer.

 1. Right-click on the Start button and click on Run.